 We’ll give you a complete review of PointsBet NY below, including more info on ‘points betting’, details on promotions, customer support, and banking, and how to claim the risk-free bet welcome bonus.

-Use the PointsBet sportsbook promo code BETBONUS to receive two risk-free bets up to the combined value of $2000.
-This means your first fixed-odds bet on the site will be risk-free up to $500, and your first PointsBetting wager will be risk-free up to $1,500.
+Use the PointsBet sportsbook promo code BETBONUS to receive two risk-free bets up to the combined value of $2,000 when you register with PointsBet Sportsbook New York today.
+Your first regular bet is covered for up to $500, while your first PointsBet wager is risk-free for up to $1,500.

 |Online Sportsbook||PointsBet Sportsbook New York|

 It’s easy to get your hands on the PointsBet welcome offer in New York by registering for your account using the PointsBet sportsbook promo code BETBONUS.
-You will then receive both risk-free bets, the first is a fixed-odds offer up to $500 and the second is a PointsBetting offer up to $1,500.
+Then, your first fixed-odds bet will be risk-free for up to $500, while your first PointsBetting wager will be risk-free for up to $1,500.

 The number of promotions available at PointsBet Sportsbook is impressive, and we won’t run through all of them here.
 You can check out the PointsBet promotions page for the complete list, but here’s a look at some of our favorites, not including the welcome offer.

 - Daily odds boosts: You’ll find everything from team-specific offers to player boosts and even a few parlay increases.

 - Insurance: The most common form of insurance is for single-game parlays, giving you up to $25 back if you miss only one leg of your SGP of three legs or more.